-IoT data management services enable centralized data aggregation and processing for IoT devices.
+IoT data management.
+IoT data management services enable the centralized data aggregation and processing for IoT devices.
 Similar to device management, the IoT device is onboarded on the platform with a unique device ID and authentication token.
-Data is typically submitted to the platform via protocols such as HTTP, MQTT, AMQP, and COAP [37].
+Data is typically submitted to the platform via protocols such as HTTP, MQTT, AMQP and COAP [16].
 Users can also create visualization dashboards based on IoT device data for analytics purposes.